 - Policies, Rules and Regulations: The student shall comply with all policies, rules and regulations of the residence hall in which he or she lives.

 - Use of Room: The room is to be occupied by the student signing the housing agreement and may not be sublet.
 It is understood that rooms are for student residence purposes only and that no occupant is to use or permit the room to be used for any commercial purpose whatsoever.

 - The first meal to be served in the Northwest facilities under any meal plan will be lunch on the first day of verification/registration for each trimester.
 Meals will not be served when the University is not in session for classes, during vacations, between trimesters or during vacation periods which may be subsequently declared by the University.

 - Rules and Regulations: Food provided under the terms of this agreement will be consumed only by the signer of this agreement upon presentation of the Bearcat Card.
 Students must abide by health and safety standards in the dining areas.
 Food cannot be removed from certain dining areas without authorization from the Director of Dining Services.
 Violations of these rules and regulations may result in disciplinary action.

 - Lost cards: Students must report to the I.D.
 Office immediately if their cards are lost to ensure that someone else does not use the lost card.
 Students will be responsible for any money that is used by someone else on their lost cards.
-Replacement cards are issued at a cost of $15.
+Replacement cards are issued at a cost of $20.
+A $5 refund will be given if the old card is returned.
 Students will also be responsible for alterations or defacing of or excessive damage to Bearcat Cards.